-Over centuries, propaganda has evolved, adapting to new media and technologies that vastly amplify its reach and impact.
-Today, it poses a significant threat to rational discourse, deepens polarization, and erodes trust in institutions and credible sources of information.
-The Propwatch Project is dedicated to exposing and deconstructing these techniques, equipping individuals with the tools they need to detect these enduring hallmarks of manipulation and engage with information on their own terms.
+Propaganda is not new.
+While its impact has been felt throughout history, only in the last few decades have major advances in technology magnified its reach and psychological penetration.
+Today, it poses a significant threat to informed deliberation and rational civic discourse.
+The Propwatch Project is dedicated to systematically identifying and deconstructing these techniques, equipping individuals with the tools they need to detect them and engage with information on their own terms.

-While many propaganda taxonomies group techniques by rhetorical labels or formal logic classifications, our framework is organized around the psychological vulnerabilities they exploit—highlighting how manipulation is actually experienced.
+While many traditional taxonomies group propaganda techniques by rhetorical labels or formal logic classifications, our framework integrates classical propaganda techniques, informal logical fallacies, and recurring rhetorical maneuvers into a unified system organized around their psychological effects, highlighting how manipulation is actually experienced.

 | 1. | An issue is framed - Framing |